Artoriuz/ArtCNN/README.md

 ## Parameters
 You can set the following parameters:
 - `ar_strength`: Controls the intensity limits of each HR pixel based on the LR pixels that surround it.
-If you plan on completely disabling AR, you can set `#define ANTIRING 0` to speed the last pass a little bit.

-On `vo=gpu-next`, you can set these settings with `--glsl-shader-opts=param1=value1,param2=value2,...`.
+On `vo=gpu-next`, you can set these settings with `--glsl-shader-opts=ar_strength=value`.

 ## Example
 ![Example](./Images/example.png "Example")